 Chocolate can sometimes cause palpitations.
 It has caffeine, sugar, and theobromine.
 These can raise your heart rate.
 Choosing milk chocolate in moderation, rather than dark chocolate, might ease symptoms.

-4. High Sodium Foods
+4. High-Sodium Processed Foods

 Too much sodium stresses the heart and digestive system.
 It also raises blood pressure.
 This can cause problems like atrial fibrillation and heart disease.